wilddom/memrise2anki-extension/README.md

 Note type
 ---------

-A special note type is created with separate fiels for text definitions, text alternatives, attributes, images, audio and levels.
+A special note type is created with separate fields for text definitions, text alternatives, attributes, images, audio and levels.
 This is done because it's not possible to accurately reproduce the versatility of Memrise levels.
 But having the fields separate gives the flexibility to rebuild them manually with Anki templates.
 All fields can be renamed and reordered freely.